shieldgenerator7/AgranariTTRPG/Agranari Features.md

 Most deers have two hoof hands, each with their own lying middle hoof.
 This means that they can lie with their left hoof or their right hoof.

 ## Heart Fire

+Will yourself to succeed and set things on fire.

 Permanent Stats